top of page

 Place melted butter in another shallow dish and set aside.

-Tear off bits of dough and form into balls 1-1 1/4-inch in diameter (about the size of walnuts).
+Place the dough of a lightly floured surface, cut with a small glass and form into balls 1-1 1/4-inch in diameter (about the size of walnuts).

-Roll balls first in melted butter, then lightly in the cinnamon mixture.
+Roll balls first in melted butter, then lightly in the walnut mixture.

 Arrange a layer of balls in the bottom of the pan so that they don't touch each other.